Mark Donne: Short films and other projects

 In Sept 2016, Donne delivered an evocative film commission to the inaugural Estuary Festival set on the River Thames, entitled “Listening with Frontiersman”.
 The six-screen film installation was arranged in the historic Coalhouse Fort, and featured sound recording and design from Banksy collaborator Jim Carey and musical samples from Thom Yorke.
-Donne later explained in an interview with BBC 6 Music that the work blended the notion of the river and the water as a potential gateway to safety or security, with the “absurd and deadly” reality of the relationship between UK arms sales to despotic regimes and the “refugee crisis”.
+Donne later explained in an interview with BBC 6 Music that the work blended the notion of the river and the water as a potential gateway to safety or security, with the "absurd and deadly" reality of the relationship between UK arms sales to despotic regimes and the refugee crisis.
 Excerpts of the work also featured on BBC Arts.

-In 2018, Donne worked as co-curator and Editor in Chief of the “Rapid Response Unit” in Liverpool.
-The novel project combined artists of various disciplines with real time news events, and operated from a makeshift news bureau constructed in St John’s Shopping Centre – the bureau was fully open to the public to deposit any news they saw fit.

-During the one year project, Donne’s notable commissions included Turner Prize winning artist Lubaina Himid’s exploration of unconscious racism in the Guardian newspaper (in collaboration with The Guardian), Damon Albarn and the Orchestra of Syrian Musicians creation of a new piece of music to mark St Georges Day (subsequently performed on St George’s Day at the Liverpool Philharmonic Hall), the first ever public work by satirical artist Coldwar Steve on the “media landscape”, a public ode to Egyptian footballer from poet and writer Musa Okwonga, an exploration of self-photography and the work of artist Francesca Woodman with musician Charli XCX, and a “mini daily mail” distributed freely to the public by artist Darren Cullen.

-Halfway through the RRU project, the Huffington Post moved its own national news bureau entirely into a shopping centre for one week.
+In 2018, Donne worked as co-curator and editor-in-chief of the Rapid Response Unit in Liverpool.
+The novel project combined artists of various disciplines with real time news events, and operated from a makeshift news bureau constructed in St John's Shopping Centre – the bureau was fully open to the public to deposit any news they saw fit.
+During the one-year project, Donne's notable commissions included Turner Prize-winning artist Lubaina Himid's exploration of unconscious racism in The Guardian newspaper (in collaboration with The Guardian), Damon Albarn and the Orchestra of Syrian Musicians creation of a new piece of music to mark St Georges Day at the Liverpool Philharmonic Hall, the first ever public work by satirical artist Coldwar Steve on the “media landscape”, a public ode to Egyptian footballer from poet and writer Musa Okwonga, an exploration of self-photography and the work of artist Francesca Woodman with musician Charli XCX, and a “mini daily mail” distributed freely to the public by artist Darren Cullen.
+Halfway through the RRU project, the Huffington Post moved its own national news bureau entirely into a shopping centre for a week.

 Donne collaborated further with Robert Del Naja and Massive Attack in July 2020 – conceptualising and producing the multimedia “Eutopia EP”.
 The innovative work comprises permutating visuals from leading machine learning artist Mario Klingemann and – as well as new music from Massive Attack – musical and lyrical contributions from New York City poet Saul Williams, Mercury prize winning Young Fathers and UK/US punk outfit Algiers.